 Selfie Sticks give you a little more room to extend the camera.
 A remote control shutter button (via Bluetooth) allows you to take a selfie picture up to three feet away.
 If you set it up on a tripod, much further.

-Here is a reasonably-priced selfie stick and tripod combo:
+Here are some reasonably-priced selfie stick and tripod combos:

 1. Read a book: